Ohakuri

 Ohakuri is a rural community in the Taupō District and Waikato region of New Zealand's North Island.
 It features the Orakei Korako Geothermal Area, the artificial Lake Ohakuri and the Ohakuri Dam.

+Marae

 The area also includes Maroanui Marae, a meeting place of the local Ngāti Tūwharetoa hapū of Ngāti Hinerau.
 It features a meeting house of the same name.
 The marae was renovated between 2008 and 2010, with a grant from the nearby Wairakei Power Station.
 The renovations included wheelchair ramps and accessible toilets for disabled members of the hapū.